 - carried out for training, further education or advance training purposes”

-Are experiments with animal necessary?
+Are experiments with animals necessary?

 Many animal experiments are necessary and indispensable.
 This is also explicitly stated in the animal welfare report of the federal government: "According to current scientific development and despite the increased use of alternative methods, we cannot completely abstain from using animal experiments“ (Animal Protection Report of the Federal Government 2015, p.
 40).
 Results can only be gained when dealing with the complicated mechanisms in the biological cycle of an organism, they are indispensable.